Analysis | The debate over whether the Senate can hear Trump’s impeachment: An explainer

 Ilya Somin, a law professor at George Mason University, also signed the letter.
 In 2019, he told us the courts would have to resolve the question.

-“This is an unresolved question in which there are plausible arguments both ways,” he said then.
-“There has been debate on it going back to the 18th and 19th centuries.”
+“This is an unresolved question in which there are plausible arguments both ways,” he said then, adding, “There has been debate on it going back to the 18th and 19th centuries.”

 Let’s say Congress impeached and convicted a former officeholder, and then the official went to court challenging the move.
 The ruling in that case could settle the question once and for all.
 The courts could also kick the case back to Congress, which would make clear that it’s a decision for lawmakers and not judges, Somin said in 2019.
 He added that his personal opinion was that former officials could be impeached, so his views are consistent.